ryansheehy0/CAD_Canvas/README.md

 # CAD Canvas

-A 2d CAD software for note taking, making diagrams/logos, and designing with percussion.
+A 2d CAD software for note taking, creating diagrams, and making logos.

 Combine the precision drawing of 2d cad programs like Fusion 360's sketching, with note taking and coloring capabilities like Notability.